A missing Relationship Story Throughline and a deficient Main Character Throughline steer this narrative towards propaganda.

 It feels right, but it feels unearned and underdeveloped.

-The relationship between Peter and the soldier fails to differentiate itself from their relationship within an Overall Story Throughline perspective.
+The relationship between Peter and the soldier fails to differentiate itself from their relationship within an Objective Story Throughline perspective.
 They are brothers-in-arms in a potential Relationship Story Throughline, and they are brothers-in-arms from an Overall point-of-view.

-The only relationship that exists outside of an overall story concern is the father/son dynamic between Peter and Mr. Dawson.
+The only relationship that exists outside of an Objective Story concern is the father/son dynamic between Peter and Mr. Dawson.
 Here, we sense a heart-some connection beyond the affairs of the current war–but this too fails to develop adequately.
 The Relationship Story Problem of Non-Acceptance fails to motivate their father/son dynamic, and while there is a head nod at the end signaling a modicum of Acceptance, it does not feel quite as heartfelt as the Acceptance played out between Peter and the shell-shocked soldier.

 In short, the narrative of Dunkirk breaks in the area of the Relationship Story Throughline.
 Potential candidates exist for a relationship dynamic outside the concern of getting the boys home, yet these opportunities fail to develop in any meaningful and significant way.